-When disaster strikes, they bring the BBQ!
+When disaster strikes, they bring the BBQ

 Hays: The core group of our organization are all pitmasters or grillmasters, (but) our volunteers come from everywhere now.
 You can go from a small disaster with 12 volunteers to a big one where you're running 100-150 volunteers a day.
 There are always at least two to three people on site who have Serve Safe, a national food handling certification, and we have twice daily volunteer orientations that cover health and safety issues.
 We often work 18-hour days keeping everything going.
 But we are just a stopgap -- we only stay in the area until restaurants and grocery stores are open.

-CNN: It's been a busy few weeks for you with the recent hurricanes.
+CNN: It's been a busy couple of months for you with the recent natural disasters.

 Hays: Oh yes.
 Between Harvey and Irma, we were deployed for a total of 20 days and provided almost half a million meals.
 During Harvey, we broke our record -- preparing 55,000 meals in one day from our two locations in Texas.
 During Irma, we worked with FedEx, the Salvation Army and other nonprofits to airdrop thousands of meals to the Florida Keys; I like to call it "BBQ Air."

 We are still working on ways to get meals to Puerto Rico after Hurricane Maria.
 It is bad down there, but there are a lot of logistical hurdles, with the lack of power, limited flights and lots of costs involved.
-It's likely going to be the first disaster where we won't get in until weeks later.
+We also recently worked with celebrity chef Guy Fieri to serve more than 50,000 meals to those impacted by the wildfires in northern California.

 CNN: What's it like being on a deployment?